atc0005/bridge/README.md

 ## Overview

+1. Generate report
-Find duplicate files and report them for (currently manual) resolution.
+   - Find duplicate files and report them via console-only output or an ouput CSV file
+1. Remove flagged files
+   - Process CSV file report generated earlier and if flag is set, (optionally) backup and then remove marked files

 ## Features